 The knee typically has a cushioning between bones to absorb impact, but this tissue, called cartilage, wears down over time.
 As the padding in your joints wears out, bones can start to grind together, causing pain.
 In a knee replacement surgery, doctors don’t actually replace your whole knee.
 Instead, this cushioning is replaced with a man-made prosthetic using the latest surgical techniques.

 As with any surgery, knee replacement carries risks of complications, but it can also be life-changing.
-Dr. Amundaray says his patients are typically on their feet six hours after surgery and spend one night in the hospital.
+Often, patients are typically on their feet six hours after surgery and spend one night in the hospital.
 Most patients can go home after a knee replacement surgery and receive physical therapy either at home or in an office.

 At AdventHealth, we want our patients to experience life on their own terms, without letting pain get in the way.
-If you’d like to learn more about your options for a knee replacement, visit our website or call us at 855-303-3627 to schedule an appointment.
+If you’d like to learn more about your options for a knee replacement, visit our website.